 Once you have all of your key financial information on one sheet, you are no longer in the dark about your money.
 You’ll always know where you stand.

-There are several powerful reasons to complete a Personal Financial Statement:
+The following provide several powerful reasons to complete a Personal Financial Statement:

 If your identification is ever stolen, or you need to react quickly to a financial emergency, having a current Personal Financial Statement becomes invaluable.